Skip to content

 Strong

-Architected a Next.js 14 application with App Router and React Server Components, achieving a Lighthouse performance score of 98 and reducing Time to First Byte (TTFB) from 1.4s to 180ms through edge-side rendering and incremental static regeneration.
+Architected a Next.js 14 application with App Router and React Server Components, hitting a Lighthouse performance score of 98 and cutting Time to First Byte from 1.4s to 180ms through edge-side rendering and incremental static regeneration.

-This speaks Vercel's language fluently — Next.js version specificity, App Router, RSC, and concrete Web Vitals metrics.
-The before/after TTFB improvement shows you understand web performance at the level Vercel cares about, and the techniques (edge rendering, ISR) are core to Vercel's platform.
+Speaks Vercel's language fluently: Next.js version specificity, App Router, RSC, and concrete Web Vitals.
+The before/after TTFB shows performance understanding at the level Vercel cares about, and the techniques (edge rendering, ISR) are core to Vercel's own platform.

 Example 2